Peptic Ulcer Disease (PUD): Diagnosis and Treatment

 Treatment includes removing any offending agent, such NSAIDs and anti-secretory drugs, and treating H. pylori infection

-- H. pylori-induced PUD should be treated with a triple regimen consisting of 2 antibiotics and a PPI
+- H. pylori-induced PUD should be treated with quadruple therapy including bismuth, tetracycline and metronidazole (or tinidazole), and a PPI twice daily (first-line) for 14 days

 Failed Medical Management and Surgical Treatment